tape-framework/doc/docs/Internals.md

             [tape.mvc :as mvc :include-macros true]))
 ```

-At compile time this map is read by a macro `(module/read-config "guis7/config.edn")`.
-In it we merge the controller
+At compile time this map is read by a macro `(module/read-config "myname/myapp/config.edn")`.
+In it we merge the
-and views modules map.
-This latter map is obtained also at compile time by a macro called "modules discovery"
+controller and views modules map.
+This latter map is obtained also at compile time by a macro called "modules
+discovery":

 ```clojure
 (let [{:keys [modules routes]} (mvc/modules-discovery "src/myapp/app")])